 However, the AROS plan did not provide long-term protection for the roads within the Agricultural Reserve and adjacent rural areas.
-In the late 1980s, the County Council, along with community members, expressed concerns that the historic, rural roads in Montgomery County were increasingly disappearing as the result of suburban standards being applied to their maintenance.
+In the late 1980s, the County Council, along with community members, expressed concerns that the historic1, rural roads in Montgomery County were increasingly disappearing as the result of suburban standards being applied to their maintenance.
 Consequently, a task force was convened to study the creation of a Rustic Roads Program for Montgomery County, and in March 1990, the task force recommended the preservation of all or parts of 82 rural roads.

 In 1993, the County Council incorporated the Rustic Roads Program into the County Code (Chapter 49, Article 8).
 The legislation established the criteria for rustic and exceptional rustic roads, established the Rustic Roads Advisory Committee (RRAC) and provided a list of roads-now 86 roads-that were granted interim protection as rustic or exceptional rustic roads while those roads were being evaluated for their inclusion in the Rustic Roads Program.
 The RRAC advised the Montgomery County Department of Transportation (MCDOT) on the significant features of the roads on this "Interim List" when necessary prior to a final determination of their rustic status.
+Significant features, which must be preserved when a road is maintained or improved, are identified by the County Council for each road in the program.
+The RRAC advised MCDOT on these features until roads on the Interim List could be formally evaluated as part of a master plan.